 According to the Gospel of John, he preached by day at the temple and retreated to a safe house at nearby Bethany before nightfall.

-When he rode on a donkey into the excited atmosphere in Jerusalem on Palm Sunday, he effectively broadcasted his intentions to the crowd.
+When he allegedly rode on a donkey into the excited atmosphere in Jerusalem on Palm Sunday, throngs of jubilant Jews greeted him, so the Romans must have known he was coming.
+He effectively broadcasted his intentions to the crowd.
 Pious pilgrims were expected to walk into the Holy City, so he was deliberately doing his best to stand out from the rabble by riding.
 The son of David had surfaced and was staking his claim!
 He may have been trying to fulfill a prophesy from Zechariah, who wrote,

 “Great crowds of people spread their cloaks on the road, while others were cutting branches from trees spreading them in his path.
 The crowds who went in front of him and who followed were all shouting: Hosanna to the Son of David!
 Blessings on him who comes in the name of the Lord!
 Hosanna in the highest heavens!
 And when he entered Jerusalem the whole city was in turmoil.
 Who is this people asked, and the crowds answered, this is the prophet Jesus from Nazareth in Galilee” (Matt.
-21:8–12, NJB).
+21:8–12, NJB.)

-“Some Pharisees in the crowd said to him, ‘Master, check your disciples,’ but he answered, ‘I tell you, if these keep silence the stones will cry out’” (Luke 19:39–40 JB).
-It sounds like Yeshua put on a persuasive performance.
+“Some Pharisees in the crowd said to him, ‘Master, check your disciples,’ but he answered, ‘I tell you, if these keep silence the stones will cry out’” (Luke 19:39–40 JB.)
+It sounds like Jesus put on a persuasive performance.
 He proved himself plucky and purposeful, just like a real ruler.
 The crowds bought it, and were excited.
 The whole city was in turmoil.
 This was a high point in his career and he would have been flushed with excitement.
 Everything was going to plan.

-He must have had a large crowd of Jewish supporters to cheer him on and protect him.
-To start a scene in the temple and test the authority of the Sadducees was making another affirmation that he had arrived.
-It proved he was willing to use violence to achieve his aims.
+He must have had a crowd of Jewish supporters to cheer him on and protect him.
+There were no Roman soldiers allowed in the Temple, so to arrest him on the spot would have been difficult.
+To start a scene in the temple and test the authority of the Sadducees was making another affirmation that he’d arrived.
+It showed he was willing to be aggressive to achieve his aims.

-The next day he provoked the Temple hierarchy by debating them in public.
-The atmosphere was getting tense.
-Something definitive had to happen soon; one of the sides was sure to pick up their weapons.
-Let’s consider the principal players in the evolving events.
+The atmosphere in Jerusalem must have been tense.
+Something definitive was bound to happen soon; one of the sides was going to pick up their weapons.
+Consider the principal players in the evolving events.